meilisearch/documentation/learn/core_concepts/documents.md

 By default, Meilisearch limits the size of all payloads—and therefore document uploads—to 100MB.
 You can [change the payload size limit](/learn/configuration/instance_options.md#payload-limit-size) at runtime using the `http-payload-size-limit` option.

-**Meilisearch uses a lot of RAM when indexing documents**.
+Meilisearch uses a lot of RAM when indexing documents.
 Be aware of your [RAM availability](/resources/faq.md#what-are-the-recommended-requirements-for-hosting-a-meilisearch-instance) as you increase your batch size as this could cause Meilisearch to crash.

 When using the [add new documents endpoint](/reference/api/documents.md#add-or-update-documents), all documents must be sent in an array even if there is only one document.